 The need for host side caching software

-One reason is hard drives being mechanical haven’t kept up in performance versus CPU, memory and networking.
+One reason is that hard drives being mechanical are slow.
+They haven’t kept up in performance versus CPU, memory, and networking.
 As a result, hard drive based storage appliances are not able to keep up with large volumes of storage requests from increasingly powerful servers.

-A second reason is IO congestion in virtualized servers popularly referred to as the ‘IO blender’ issue.
+A second reason is IO congestion in virtualized hosts, made worse by the fact that IO originating in virtualized hosts is almost always very random, a phenomenon popularly referred to as ‘IO blender’.
 Increasingly powerful servers allow larger number of VMs to run on a single physical server.
 This results in storage IO from many virtual machines blending together in the VMware kernel of the physical server before it hits the storage network.
 Consequently what would have earlier been sequential storage IO hitting the storage network, now becomes very random.
 The higher the VM density on the host, the more random the storage IO.
 Hard drives that do very well for sequential IO perform very poorly for random IO, and even small amounts of very random IO result in high storage latencies.

 Drawbacks of existing solutions

-– SSDs in these appliances are behind the storage network and the few controllers (CPUs) that are in the storage appliance, and hence these SSDs perform at slower speeds than if the same SSDs were in the host.
+Secondly, SSDs in storage appliances are behind the storage network and storage controllers (CPUs) that are in the storage appliance, and hence SSDs in the appliance are slower to convey data to compute (VMware) CPUs that consume data than if the same SSDs were in the VMware host.

-VirtuCache is kernel mode software installed in the VMware kernel that caches frequently accessed data from our customer’s existing storage appliance (both reads and writes), to any high speed media (SSD or RAM) that our customer installs in the same host.
-Subsequently by serving up more and more data from the in-host SSD (or RAM), VirtuCache improves storage throughput and reduces latency from our customer’s existing storage infrastructure without requiring a storage appliance or storage networking upgrade.
+VirtuCache is kernel mode software installed in the VMware host that automatically caches frequently read data and all recently written data by the VMs on that host, from/to any SAN storage appliance that the host is connected to, to any high speed media (SSD or RAM) installed in the same host.
+As a result, VirtuCache improves storage throughput and reduces latency from our customer’s existing storage infrastructure without requiring a storage appliance or storage network upgrade.
 By alleviating the storage IO bottleneck, VirtuCache allows higher VM to host ratios and improves performance of applications installed in VMs.

-VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that most of the data is now read from and written to the local SSD (or DRAM).
-Installing VirtuCache does not require any changes to the customer’s storage infrastructure, or a reboot of the host or VMs.
+VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that most of the data is now always read from and always first written to the local SSD (or DRAM), instead of backend SAN storage.
+Installing VirtuCache does not require any changes to the customer’s VMware, storage, or networking infrastructure.
 It is extremely easy to deploy and manage.